scalar-labs/scalar-kubernetes/docs/CreateAKSClusterForScalarDB.md

 We recommend running only ScalarDB Server pods on the worker node (node pool) for ScalarDB Server.
 If you want to run monitoring pods (e.g., Prometheus, Grafana, Loki, etc.) by using [kube-prometheus-stack](./K8sMonitorGuide.md) and [loki-stack](./K8sLogCollectionGuide.md) on the same AKS cluster, you should create other node groups for monitoring pods.

-### Configure Cluster Autoscaler in AKS
+### Configure cluster autoscaler in AKS

-If you want to scale ScalarDB Server pods automatically by using [Horizontal Pod Autoscaler](https://learn.microsoft.com/en-us/azure/aks/concepts-scale#horizontal-pod-autoscaler), you should configure Cluster Autoscaler in AKS too.
+If you want to scale ScalarDB Server pods automatically by using [Horizontal Pod Autoscaler](https://learn.microsoft.com/en-us/azure/aks/concepts-scale#horizontal-pod-autoscaler), you should configure cluster autoscaler in AKS too.
 For details, refer to the official Microsoft documentation at [Cluster autoscaler](https://learn.microsoft.com/en-us/azure/aks/concepts-scale#cluster-autoscaler).

-In addition, if you configure Cluster Autoscaler, you should create a subnet in a virtual network (VNet) for AKS to ensure a sufficient number of IPs exist so that AKS can work without network issues after scaling.
+In addition, if you configure cluster autoscaler, you should create a subnet in a virtual network (VNet) for AKS to ensure a sufficient number of IPs exist so that AKS can work without network issues after scaling.
 The required number of IPs varies depending on the networking plug-in.
 For more details about the number of IPs required, refer to the following:

 * [Use kubenet networking with your own IP address ranges in Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/configure-kubenet)
 * [Configure Azure CNI networking in Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/configure-azure-cni)